THE IMPROPER SOLICITATION AND GRAFT ACT [See entire ACT]

 Article 1 (Purpose)

-The purpose of this Act is to ensure that public officials and relevant persons fulfill their duties uprightly and to secure public confidence in public institutions by forbidding improper solicitations to public officials and relevant persons and by prohibiting them from accepting financial or other advantages.
+The purpose of this Act is to ensure that public servants, etc. perform their duties in a fair manner and to secure public confidence in public institutions, by prohibiting any improper solicitation made to public servants, etc., and by prohibiting public servants, etc. from receiving money, goods, etc.

 Enforcement Ordinance